ahmadhaj-rick/apkbleach/README.md

 **About:**

-This software was developed specifically for Kali-Linux to remove the obvious fingerprints of metasploit through out a android PAYLOAD along with assisting the user in making PAYLOAD.apk more installable across a wider range of devices.
+This software was developed specifically for Kali-Linux to obfuscate android payloads in attempts to evade detection.
+This software also automates the process of changing the app icon, changing the app name, signing the apk, aligning the apk and installing or upgrading apktool.

 **Features:**